yourlabs/cli2/docs/client.rst

     - bar: 1
     - bar: 2

-You can normalize it with :py:attr:`cli2.client.MutableField.many`:
+You can normalize it with :py:attr:`cclient.MutableField.many`:

 .. code-block:: python